 Our hope is to create a of personal stories that generations to come will be able to learn from.
 It is important that these voices are captured now before they can no longer be shared.

 There are easy to use Second/Third Level learning resources below to complement the films.

 Listen to Ian’s compelling story where he shares his experience of being a young soldier, landing on Gold Beach on D Day, the harsh reality of war, tank missions, and his vivid memories of being one of the first to liberate Bergen Belsen Concentration Camp will stay with you for quite some time.

 Listen to Charles’s gripping account of the pandemonium on D Day at Omaha as an eighteen year old Navy new recruit in 1944.

 His vivid description draws you in as he recounts life in the engine room, British minesweepers, terrible sea sickness and terrible losses of the conflict.

-Listen to Mary’s captivating account of the great camaraderie of life as a WRN in the Second World War.
+Listen to Mary’s captivating account of the great camaraderie of life in the WRNS during the Second World War.

-Hear about caterpillar soup, making barrage balloons and her entrepreneurial skills of renting out her electric iron to save up and take wounded soldiers out for a meal.
+Hear about caterpillar soup, making barrage balloons, and her entrepreneurial skills of renting out her electric iron to save money which she then used to take wounded soldiers out for a meal.